Legionnaire’s outbreak officially linked to Flint water crisis, nationally-touted research affirms

 By Jan Worth-Nelson

-A fatal chain of events simultaneous with the Flint water crisis — an outbreak of Legionella’s disease which killed 12 and sickened scores of others during a 2014-15 outbreak—has now been scientifically linked to actions taken during the crisis.
+A fatal chain of events simultaneous with the Flint water crisis — an outbreak of Legionella’s disease which killed 12 and sickened scores of others during a 2014-15 outbreak—has now been scientifically correlated to low levels of residual chlorine during the crisis.

 The outbreak can be associated with the change in the City of Flint’s drinking water supply to the Flint River beginning in 2014, according to two scientific papers published this month in top-tier peer reviewed academic journals.

-Put simply, the trigger in the scientific whodunit was an interaction involving chlorine, routinely added to improve water quality.
-When Flint’s water supply was switched from treated lake water to untreated river water, circumstances resulting from corrosion of the pipes appear to have reduced the level of chlorine such that Legionella bacteria could thrive.
+Put simply, the trigger in the scientific whodunit were interactions involving chlorine, routinely added to inhibit the growth of pathogenic [disease-causing] bacteria.
+When Flint’s water supply was switched from treated Lake Huron water to Flint River water, circumstances resulting from improper treatment and associated corrosion of the pipes resulted in conditions that reduced the level of chlorine such that Legionella bacteria could thrive, the scientists explained.

+One of the papers specifically looked at chlorine levels in residents’ homes, called “premise plumbing” in the report.
+Researchers found that the lower residents’ chlorine levels at the tap, the more likely would be their chance of contracting Legionnnaires.

 The city switched to the Flint River from Lake Huron as its water source in April, 2014 when the city was being run by state-appointed emergency manager Darnell Earley.